 Donors need to feel confident that they are investing in an organization that will prove their ability to improve the lives of those who suffer from the problem being

+eliminated.
 They also need to:

 • know that their donations are being given to good stewards.